sarah-walker-pcem/pcem/readme.txt

-PCem v14
+PCem v15

 PCem is licensed under the GPL, see COPYING for more details.

-Changes since v13.1:
+Changes since v14:

-- New machines added - Compaq Portable Plus, Compaq Portable II, Elonex PC-425X, IBM PS/2 Model 70 (types 3 & 4), Intel Advanced/ZP, NCR PC4i, Packard Bell Legend 300SX,
-  Packard Bell PB520R, Packard Bell PB570, Thomson TO16 PC, Toshiba T1000, Toshiba T1200, Xi8088
+- New machines added - Zenith Data SupersPort, Bull Micral 45, Tulip AT Compact, Amstrad PPC512/640, Packard Bell PB410A, ASUS P/I-P55TVP4, ASUS P/I-P55T2P4,
+  Epox P55-VA, FIC VA-503+
-- New graphics cards added - ATI Korean VGA, Cirrus Logic CL-GD5429, Cirrus Logic CL-GD5430, Cirrus Logic CL-GD5435, OAK OTI-037, Trident TGUI9400CXi
+- New graphics cards added - Image Manager 1024, Sigma Designs Color 400,
-- New network adapters added - Realtek RTL8029AS
-- Iomega Zip drive emulation
-- Added option for default video timing
-- Added dynamic low-pass filter for SB16/AWE32 DSP playback
-- Can select external video card on some systems with built-in video
-- Can use IDE hard drives up to 127 GB
-- Can now use 7 SCSI devices
-- Implemented CMPXCHG8B on Winchip.
-Can now boot Windows XP on Winchip processors
-- CD-ROM emulation on OS X
-- Tweaks to Pentium and 6x86 timing
-- Numerous bug fixes - fixes Wing Commander : Privateer, Wing Commander III, Wings of Fury, Zone Raiders, NFL Blitz 2000, Joe Montana Football, SB16 with Earthworm Jim, SB16 with SimCity 2000, SB16 with Visual Player 2.0, AHA-1542C with Solaris 2.4, Voodoo 2 with FMV in Urban Chaos, SB2.0 with Syndicate, floppy on early Linux kernels, clicking ADPCM sound playback, varying speed in Desert Strike, keyboard hang on KMX-C-02, S3 video cards with Linux and OS/2 Warp, AudioPCI hangs on Windows 2000/XP, OS/2 v2.0 on machines with remapped memory (eg PS/2), OS/2 v2.0 IO performance with PS/2 ESDI, etc etc
+  Trigem Korean VGA
+- Added emulation of AMD K6 family and IDT Winchip 2
+- New CPU recompiler.
+This provides several optimisations, and the new design allows for greater portability and more scope for optimisation in the future
+- Experimental ARM and ARM64 host support
+- Read-only cassette emulation for IBM PC and PCjr
+- Numerous bug fixes

-Thanks to darksabre76, dns2kv2, EluanCM, Greatpsycho, ja've, John Elliott, leilei and nerd73 for contributions towards this release.
+Thanks to dns2kv2, Greatpsycho, Greg V, John Elliott, Koutakun, leilei, Martin_Riarte, rene, Tale and Tux for contributions towards this release.

 PCem emulates the following machines: